nix-community/ethereum.nix/docs/contributing.md

-# Contribution guidelines
+# Contribution Guidelines

 This file contains instructions that will help you make a contribution.

 ## Licensing

-The Ethereum.nix packages, modules and this user guide are licensed under the [MIT license](LICENSE.md).
+The Ethereum.nix packages, modules and this user guide are licensed under the [MIT license](license.md).

 ## Before you contribute